lakota-camp/movie-gems/README.md

 Here’s where the app could grow in the future:

-- **User Authentication**: Allow users to create accounts and save personalized watch lists.
+- **User Authentication**: [Clerk](https://clerk.com/) integration - Allow users to create accounts and save personalized watch lists.
 - **Movie Reviews**: Integrate a feature where users can rate and review movies.
 - **AI-Powered Semantic Search**: Enable users to perform advanced searches using AI-driven semantic search capabilities.
 By leveraging vector embeddings, users can find movies that align closely with their interests and search intent, making the search experience more intuitive and accurate.
 - **Advanced Analytics & User Dashboard**: Introduce a comprehensive user dashboard, similar to Spotify Wrapped, where users can explore detailed analytics of their movie-watching habits.
 The dashboard will provide insights into viewing trends, favorite genres, and personalized summaries of movie preferences.
 Additionally, AI-powered recommendations and predictive analytics will suggest future movies based on individual watching behavior and tastes, creating a truly personalized movie discovery experience.